pallets/flask/docs/tutorial/packaging.rst

 Do this on Mac or Linux with the following commands in ``flaskr/``::

     export FLASK_APP=flaskr
-    export FLASK_DEBUG=true
+    export FLASK_ENV=development
     flask run

 (In case you are on Windows you need to use ``set`` instead of ``export``).
-The :envvar:`FLASK_DEBUG` flag enables or disables the interactive debugger.
+The :envvar:`FLASK_ENV` flag if set to ``development`` turns on all development features such as enabling the interactive debugger.

 *Never leave debug mode activated in a production system*, because it will allow users to execute code on the server!